-11. Beginning on the effective date of this Permit, the Permittee shall monitor the frequency of discharge (number of discharges per month) and estimate the duration (in hours) of each discharge of the following CSO outfalls: 101, 102, and 104.
-Within six (6) months of the effective date of this Permit, the Permittee shall submit a plan for monitoring the frequency of discharge (number of discharges per month) and estimate the duration (in hours) of the discharge from select, representative CSO outfalls authorized in the Permit and for all other CSO outfalls connected to TARP, for which the Permittee has the ability to monitor through telemetry equipment.
+11. Beginning with the effective date of this Permit, the Permittee shall monitor the frequency of discharge (number of discharges per month) and estimate the duration (in hours) of each discharge of the following CSO outfalls: 151, 152, 153, and 158.
+Within six (6) months of the effective date of this permit, the Permittee shall submit a plan for monitoring the frequency of discharge (number of discharges per month) and estimate the duration (in hours) of the discharge from select representative CSO outfalls authorized in the Permit and for all other CSO outfalls connected to TARP, for which the Permittee has the ability to monitor such data through telemetry equipment.
 Estimates of storm duration and total rainfall shall be provided for each storm event.

 For frequency reporting, all discharges from the same storm, or occurring within 24 hours, shall be reported as one.
 The date that a discharge commences shall be recorded for each outfall.
-Reports shall be submitted to the IEPA by November 15th of each year and cover the most recent October 1 to September 30 period.
-In addition to the above required information, these reports shall include estimates of the pounds of BOD discharged, pounds of suspended solids discharged through CSO's on, or scheduled to be connected to the legs of TARP tributary to the North Side Water Reclamation Plant.
-The report shall also include estimates of the pounds of BOD, pounds of suspended sewage treated at the North Side Water Reclamation Plant.
+Reports shall be submitted to the Illinois EPA by November 15th of each year and cover the most recent October 1 to September 30 period.
+In addition to the above required information, these reports shall include estimates of the pounds of BOD discharged, pounds of suspended solids discharged through CSO's on, or schedule to be connected, the legs of TARP tributary to the Calumet Water Reclamation Plant.
+Models or other appropriate mechanisms may be used to make these estimates.
+The report shall also include estimates of the pounds of BOD, pounds of suspended solids, and volume of combined sewage treatment at the Calumet Water Reclamation Plant.

 12. A public notification program in accordance with Section II.B.8 of the federal CSO Control Policy of 1994 shall be developed employing a process that actively informs the affected public.
 The program shall be submitted to IEPA within six (6) months of the effective date of this Permit for IEPA tentative approval.
 The program shall include at a minimum public notification of CSO occurrences and CSO impacts, shall include mass media and/or internet notification and provisions shall be made to include modifications of the program when necessary and notification to any additional affected public.
 The tentatively approved program shall be presented to the general public at a public information meeting conducted by the Permittee.
 The Permittee shall conduct the public information meeting within three (3) months of IEPA tentative approval of the public notification program.
-The Permittee shall submit documentation that the public information meeting was held, shall submit a summary of all significant issues raised by the public and the Permittee's response to each issue and shall identify any modifications to the program as a result of the public information meeting.
-The public information meeting summary shall be submitted to the IEPA within three (3) months after the Permittee conducts the meeting.
-The Permittee shall implement the public notification program within three (3) months of the public notification program within three (3) months after the Permittee conducts the meeting.
+The Permittee shall submit documentation that the public information meeting was held, shall submit a summary of all significant isssues raised by the public and the Permittee's response to each issue and shall identify any modifications to the program as a result of the public information meeting.
 The public information meeting summary shall be submitted to the IEPA within three (3) months of Agency final approval of the program.

-Until such public notification program is implemented, the Permittee shall notify potable water supply agencies in Cook and Lake Counties withdrawing water from Lake Michigan and other municipal units of government in Cook and Lake Counties on the Lake Michigan Shore each time flows from the North Shore Channel and/or Chicago River are expected to be discharged to Lake Michigan.
+The Permittee shall notify potable water supply agencies in Cook County withdrawing water from Lake Michigan and other municipal units of government in Cook County on the Lake Michigan Shore each time flows from the Calumet River system are expected to be discharged to Lake Michigan.